 “Mitzvah Gedola lihiyot b’simcha tamid – it is a great Mitzvah to be filled with joy continually.”

-Jewish tradition places some limitations on the choice of a wedding date.
+The rabbi can also help you determine the available dates for a wedding, as there are certain times during the year when Jewish tradition dictates that weddings should not be held.
 Weddings are not held on the Sabbath, major Jewish holidays or Hol Ha-Moed (the intermediate days of a festival) so that we do not mix, and therefor dilute, each joyous occasion.
-Days commemorating tragic events in Jewish history are not appropriate times for a marriage celebration (e.g. from the end of Pesach until Rosh Hodesh Iyar, the three weeks prior to Tisha B’av from 17 Tammuz to 9 Av and on minor Fast Days).
+Weddings are also not held on days commemorating tragic events in Jewish history which include the time periods from the end of Pesach until Lag Ba’Omer, the first 9 days of Av, and minor Fast Days.

 The Shabbat Before the Wedding: Aufruf